youralien/youralien.github.io/_posts/2019-05-25-install-cerebro.md

     alt="Steps for trusting Northwestern as a developer so that you have access to the app">
 </a>

-# 3. Allowing Location Data and Notifications
+# 3. Allow iOS Notifications and Location services
 When opening the app for the first time, you will be prompted with alerts, requesting your permission to allow location data to be tracked and notifications to be sent.
 Please allow, as Opportunistic Collective Experiences rely on location data.
 <a href="#">
     <img src="{{ site.baseurl }}/img/ce/allowlocation.png"